-Before the introduction of section 23A in 1984, it was commonplace for certain taxpayers to acquire assets such as plant and machinery and aircraft for the purpose of letting.
+Before the introduction of section 23A in 1984, it was commonplace for certain taxpayers to acquire assets such as plant and machinery and aircraft for the purpose of letting in order to take advantage of capital allowances.
 The resulting accelerated capital allowances generated large assessed losses, which were used to shield other taxable income from taxation.